TLEN5370 - IP Routing Protocols

 Exams - The midterm will exclusively cover intra-domain routing.
 The final will cover predominately inter-domain routing with some references to intra-domain concepts.

 Independant Research Project - Each student will complete an independant research project that will examine a topic related to IP Routing that was NOT directly covered during lectures.
 The following link is a list of possible topics.
-I envision the project to be a written paper of 8-10 pages in standard MLA format.
+The project should be in the form of a written paper of 8-10 pages in standard MLA format and other standard format.
 The project will then be presented to the class and instructor in an 5-6 minute presentation at the end of the semester.
 This is a research project...therefore you must reach an independant conclusion with original thought.
-Students should note that their work may, at the discretion of the instructor, be evaluated through TurnItIn.com, a plagiarism service provided to all faculty at CU-Boulder; and that this service retains a copy of the submitted work for future comparisons.
-Please note this is due approximately two months into the semester -- so plan accordingly.
+Students will submit their paper using TurnItIn.com an originality checking service.
+Please note this is assignment is due approximately two months in the semester, plan accordingly.

 Grade Breakdown